Depending with the context, equity has been found to have varying meaning.

 On the other hand, private equity refers to ownership interest in a private company which is not traded publicly.
-When it comes to margin trading, it’s the value of securities found in a margin account less the amount borrowed from the brokerage firm.

 In finance, equity is important as it helps to represent the real stake that one has in a company whether private or publicly traded.
 Shares are used to represent the stake’s real value owned by an investor and that is why shareholders are concerned about the performance of the company.

 Investors who own shares in a company usually enjoy capital gains and dividends at the end of the financial year.

 Furthermore, being a shareholder of a company bestows one the right to belong and vote in a Board of Directors.

 Here is an in depth look at equity as described in finance.

 1. Private Equity

 As said earlier, private equity refers to an investor’s interest in a private company.
 This interest comes in form of funds which are invested directly into the private company with the goal of financing it.
 As a result, the company is able to meet its objectives.

 Investors can include institutions like pension funds, university endowments and insurance companies.
 They can also include angel investors who are basically individuals with a high net worth.
 Angel investors can be composed of members from the same family, friends and even relatives.